On the Terminal

 There are countless settings for vim.
 I want to share some handpicked ones:

-• set mouse=a activate mouse support (sometimes handy)
+activate mouse support (sometimes handy)set hidden

-• set undofile enable persistent undo history
+enable persistent undo historyset undodir=~/.vim/undodir

 nnoremap <space> <C-W><C-W>